WarStalkeR/FFU-BR/README.md

 `getcond [them] *coParents` - lists all `condowners` parent object recursively and how they are nested.
 `getcond [them] *coRules` - lists all `condrules` (with stat-related information) attached the targeted object.
 `getcond [them] *coTickers` - lists all `tickers` (plus related timer information) attached the targeted object.
-`syncinveffects` - synchronizes inventory effects for all COs in inventory with effects (in current instance).

 ## Elastic Mod Data Handling
 Extension to the original modding API that allows precise modification of individual parameters in specific items